bigtestjs/convergence/README.md

 In order to actually run a `Convergence` instance, you must call the `.run()` method.
-This method **does not return another instance**, instead it returns a promise that resolves when all assertions in the stack have converged.
-The returned promise will keep track of the current timeout and ensure that all convergences in the stack converge within that period.
+This method **does not return another instance**, instead it returns a promise that resolves when all assertions in the queue have converged.
+The returned promise will keep track of the current timeout and ensure that all convergences in the queue converge within that period.

 Because `.run()` returns a promise, and `Convergence` is immutable,